CyberDataLab/ShaTS/README.md

 ---

 ## Visualization
-TSG_SHAP provides intuitive visualizations to analyze feature contributions over time:
+ShaTS provides intuitive visualizations to analyze feature contributions over time:
 - Heatmaps: Represent contributions with **red** (positive influence) and **blue** (negative influence).
 - Output Probability: Overlaid line showing model predictions.

 ---

 ## Example Dataset
-The example notebook uses the [SWaT dataset](https://itrust.sutd.edu.sg/itrust-labs_datasets/) as a demonstration of TSG_SHAP applied to Anomaly Detection in an Industrial Control System.
+The example notebook uses the [SWaT dataset](https://itrust.sutd.edu.sg/itrust-labs_datasets/) as a demonstration of ShaTS applied to Anomaly Detection in an Industrial Control System.

 ---

 ## Citation
 If you use TSG-SHAP in your research, please cite:

-> Franco de la Peña, M., Perales Gómez, A.L., Fernández Maimó, L. *TSG-SHAP: A Shapley-Based Interpretability Method for Time Series Machine Learning Models Applied to Anomaly Detection*.
-Preprint.
+> Franco de la Peña, M., Perales Gómez, A.L., Fernández Maimó, L. *ShaTS: A Shapley-Based Interpretability Method for Time Series Machine Learning Models Applied to Anomaly Detection*.

 ---